devikrishnar/osp-ocp-vm-migration/README.md

 +--------------------------------------+------+-----------+------+---------------------------------------------+
 ```

-Attach the newly created volume to a new image that will be downloaded, using the volume ID
+Using the volume ID, attach the newly created volume to an image that can be downloaded

 ```
 # cinder upload-to-image ae640e30-e2ad-4513-bd69-35946647b98a fedora_img_download
-WARNING:cinderclient.shell:API version 3.68 requested,
-WARNING:cinderclient.shell:downgrading to 3.59 based on server support.
 +---------------------+--------------------------------------+
 | Property            | Value                                |
 +---------------------+--------------------------------------+